cwesson/funge-plus-plus/README.md

-# C-Funge
+# Funge++
-C-Funge is Befunge interpreter originally written by Conlan Wesson in Java for a Programming Laguage Concepts course with minimal functionality.
+Funge++ is Befunge interpreter originally written by Conlan Wesson in Java for a Programming Laguage Concepts course with minimal functionality.
 It has since been converted to C++, and an effort is underway to implement all Funge-98 instructions and support N-dimensional Funge.

 ## Running
-The C-Funge executable `funge` uses the first file argument to load the funge program.
+The Funge++ executable `funge` uses the first file argument to load the funge program.
 The first character of the file is an instruction at (0,0).
 Each subsequent character is an instruction at X+1.
 Both carriage returns and line feed (as well as CRLF) are treated as Y+1 and reset X to zero.
 Form feeds in the file represent Z+1 and reset X and Y to zero.
 Carriage returns and line feeds following a form feed are ignore (i.e FF may be own its own line).